PainsPerdus/gboi-rocket/doc/CollisionSolverIsaac.doc.md

 	element.sheet* s) {

 	if (0b00010000 and s.size) // is the element blocking
-		if (touched_from and 0b10000000) //Isaac touches the right side of the element Isaac.x = Isaac.x + ((Isaac.speed or 0b11110000)/16)
-		if (touched_from and 0b01000000) //Isaac touches the left side of the element Isaac.x = Isaac.x - ((Isaac.speed or 0b11110000)/16)
+		if (touched_from and 0b10000000) //Isaac touches during horizontal movement Isaac.x = Isaac.x - ((Isaac.speed and 0b11110000)/16)
-		if (touched_from and 0b00100000) //Isaac touches the lower side of the element Isaac.y = Isaac.y + (Isaac.speed or 0b00001111)
-		if (touched_from and 0b00010000) //Isaac touches the upper side of the element Isaac.y = Isaac.y - (Isaac.speed or 0b00001111)
+		if (touched_from and 0b01000000) //Isaac touches during vertical movement Isaac.y = Isaac.y - (Isaac.speed and 0b00001111)

 	if (0b00001000 and s.size) // does the element hurt Isaac if (Isaac.recover == 0)